david125tran/Django_REST_API/README.md

 # Django_REST_API
-A REST api built with Django using their broilerplate.
+A REST api built with Django using their broilerplate that has Create, Read, and Delete functionality.
 Docs: https://www.django-rest-framework.org/

 # Terminall installations: